Chetansonawane7/AI-powered-voice-assistant/README.md

 2. Wait for the "Hello, Your Name(whatever you will set)" message.

-3. Speak one of the following commands when prompted:
+3. follow further commands in sequence till the command "Search Youtube" when prompted:
-- "Open Google"
+- "Open Google"(This should be the first command to start chrom browser)
 - "Search Google"
 - "Open YouTube"
 - "Search YouTube"